qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

       closest vertex (and ``Z``/``M`` if applicable)
     * if you click on a curved segment, the radius of that section is also displayed.
+    * if both the vector layer and the project have vertical datums set and they differ, the ``Z`` value will be displayed for both datums.

 * **Data attributes**: This is the list of attribute fields and values for the feature that has been clicked.